Correspondence Tracker

 2. Form Letters with Tracking Codes

-Every response contains:
+Every official response contains:

 • Identical HTML tracking codes (hidden <span> elements)